 Study Abroad students at Queen Mary can choose modules from any department provided that they fit into your schedule and that you meet any necessary prerequisites.
 When selecting modules, you should check that the requirements of your home institution – it is your responsibility to ensure that you will receive full credit for the modules you take at Queen Mary.

 We operate a module pre-registration process for incoming Study Abroad students.
 This process allows you to pre-register for modules from mid-April (for Semester A and full-year students) or mid-September (for Semester B students).
-Your module choices will be confirmed within a month of your pre-selection, and you will receive a complete timetable of your classes prior to the start of the semester.
-You will have a further opportunity to add/change/drop modules (space permitting) once you arrive at Queen Mary (and for the first two weeks of the teaching term).
-Note, however, that module allocations for Study Abroad students are made on a first come first served basis, so we recommend that you pre-register for your modules early.
+Your module choices will normally be confirmed within a month of your pre-selection, and you will receive a complete timetable of your classes prior to the start of the semester.
+You will have a further opportunity to add/change/drop modules (space permitting) once you arrive at Queen Mary.
+Please note that module allocations for Study Abroad students are made on a first come first served basis, so we recommend that you pre-register for your modules early.
 You will also have an opportunity in the process to indicate whether a particular module is a requirement for your degree back home.

-For further information about Queen Mary modules, including details of the different subject areas you can study and a full listing of all modules on offer, see here.
+For further information about Queen Mary modules, including details of the different subject areas you can study and a full listing of all modules on offer please check the Online Module Directory.

 There is an Add/Drop period of two weeks at the start of the semester to allow you to finalise your choices.
 You are strongly advised to use this period only for dropping modules.
 Adding modules after teaching has started is much more difficult, especially as you will not be accustomed to British methods of teaching and learning.
 You may, therefore, register for five (or occasionally six) modules initially, and drop one (or two, as appropriate) by the end of the Add/Drop period.